Killkase42/Metal-melting-Furnace/README.md

 </figure>

 # Conclusions
 This was a very practical project that has unlocked the ability to create custom metal parts for future projects.
-It was ultimately cheaper than an equivalent commercial product but performs just as well.
+It was ultimately cheaper than an equivalent commercial product but performs almost as well.
 It could be improved in many ways, mainly in regards to durability and ease of use.
 However useful the result may be, however, it is usually more costly in the fullness of time to produce every part of a project from scratch.
 Nonetheless, the project taught mold casting, sand casting, forging, and metalworking.